ChunkyMonkey00/UpdatedProjectApparatus/README.md

 ## PREBUILT:

 For the prebuilt release, go to releases and download the zip file.

-- As Project Apparatus isn't very clear on how to use, here are my instructions:
+Download the prebuilt zip if you don't know how to build a DLL.

 ## Features: